o3de/sig-simulation/testing-guidance/workflow-tests/animation/animation-lkg-workflows.md

-# Physics LKG Workflow Tests
+# Animation LKG Workflow Tests

 Testing in this area should focus on the Animation functionality including the Animation Editor and Animation scene rendering.